A World of Computers

 In this post, we have particularly focused on recycling computer or IT equipment.
 As we all know there are tons of old PCs and laptops in homes and offices which are of no further use and could be recycled for reuse.

 We also know computer owners and pc users are sometimes reluctant to hand old equipment over for recycling.
 We hope you can take a few minutes to read and maybe rethink!

-According to Gartner Dataquest’s statistics, in April 2002 the billionth personal computers was shipped.
+According to Gartner Dataquest’s statistics, in April 2002 the billionth personal computers were shipped.
 The second billion mark was supposedly reached in 2007.
 But how many computers are in use?
 According to a report by Forrester Research, there were over one billion PCs in use worldwide by the end of 2008.
 With changing computer trends and emerging markets growing fast, its s estimated that there are over two billion computer type devices in use today.
-In 2017 alone appox 60 million PCs were shippped each quarter worldwide.
-That is a lot of PC’s which can be reused and/or recyclecd.
+In 2017 alone approx. 60 million PCs were shipped each quarter worldwide.
+That is a lot of PC’s which can be reused and/or recycled.

 Continuous updates in technology are hard to keep up with.
 Every 12 – 18 months’ new models of computers, laptops, tablets and even phones are introduced.
-This in turn make older models obsolete, and since they cannot be thrown in the bin, reuse or recycling becomes an option.
+This, in turn, makes older models obsolete, and since they cannot be thrown in the bin, reuse or recycling becomes an option.

-Computer recycling hopefully means giving old computers to a licensed waste facility where they are tested for reuse or disassembled into component parts.
-These components can be further broken down and reused as raw material for a new purpose.
+Computer recycling hopefully means giving old computers to a licensed waste facility where they are tested for reuse or disassembled into component parts for reuse.
+If required these components can be further broken down and reused as raw material for a new purpose.

 With approximately 240 million – 300 million new computer devices manufactured annually for sale, recycling old computers and computer components is really important and should be regarded as the norm!

 9 Reasons to Recycle Your Old Computer

 - Recycling and Natural Resources